UMM-CSci-3601-S17/digital-display-garden-iteration-4-revolverenguardia-1/README.md

 * [User Guide](/Documentation/UserGuide/DDGUserGuide-RevolverenGuardia.pdf): This is a guide that explains how the Administration and visitor interface operate.
 * [Garden Pamphlet](/Documentation/Pamphlet.md): A document for Steve to take to any conference to show off details about the Digital Display Garden.
 * [QR Sign Suggestions](/Documentation/QR-Sign-Suggestions.md): Explains perhaps what might be written on the signs that also contain the QR codes.
-* [Development Instructions](/Documentation/Development.md):Explains how to run the project in Development as well as how to simulate running in Production.
 * [Future TODO's and Known Issues](/Documentation/FutureTodosKnownProblems.md): Explains future goals for the project as well as bugs known to the developers